-Tire pressure monitoring sensors is not a component that lasts for the life of the car and when they start to malfunction, they can cause the dreaded TPMS error to appear on the dash.
-However, by investing into a TPMS tool.
-The purpose of the tool is to reset the fault code, relearn new sensors and much more.
+Tire pressure monitoring sensors aren’t a component that lasts for the life of the car and when they start to malfunction, they can cause the dreaded TPMS error to appear on the dash.
+However, by investing into a TPMS tool, you can reset the fault code, relearn new tire pressure sensors and so much more.

-If you require a quick answer, the best TPMS tool is the Autel TS601 MaxiTPMS, which is able to read and clear code of a TPMS system and activate new sensors of all known TPMS’s.
+If you require a quick answer, the best TPMS tool is the Autel TS601 MaxiTPMS, which is able to read and clear all codes of a TPMS system and activate new sensors of all known TPMS’s.
 However, if you want a device that’s cheap and simply resets and relearns tire pressure sensors, the VXDAS EL-50448 is perfect.

 Table of Contents